leonar15/mePed-robot-projects/README.md

 # mePed Robot Projects

 ## Intro
-This is a repository of projects written for the [mePed v2](https://www.meped.io/mepedv2) Arduino-based robot.
+This is a repository of projects written for the [mePed v2](https://www.meped.io/mepedv2), an Arduino-based quadrupedal robot.
 Based on the original code provided by the robot's creator, we intend to see what this great little robot can do!

 ## How to Use This Code
 1. Buy a mePed robot [from their store](https://www.spiercetech.com/shop/12-robot-kits)